 November 25, 2019

-Sleepy Hollow's Mayor made several misleading statements about the Route 9 Active Transportation Conceptual Design Plan during the November 5, 2019 Board of Trustees Work Session.
+Sleepy Hollow's Mayor made several misleading statements about the Route 9 Active Transportation Project during the November 5, 2019 Board of Trustees Work Session.
 While the Mayor is welcome to dislike the idea of protected bike lanes, spreading misinformation is not acceptable.

 As Daniel Patrick Moynihan said:

 You are entitled to your own opinion.
 But you are not entitled to your own facts.

 Below, we lay out the Mayor's statements and the facts of the matter.

 We're not even sure which draft is being presented... [there have been] fairly substantive changes over time.